Molecular simulation of thermoset curing: application to 3D printing materials

 A thermoset is a polymer that is irreversibly hardened by curing from a soft solid or viscous liquid prepolymer or resin.
 Typically, heat or suitable radiation induce curing that can be enhanced by high pressure or mixing with a catalyst.

-Recent advances in additive manufacturing have enabled 3D printing of thermosetting polymers.
+Recent advances in additive manufacturing software have enabled 3D printing of thermosetting polymers.

 Thermosets offer superior solvent and heat resistance compared to thermoplastics used in conventional 3D printing processes.